Concretion: Cannonball concretions

 Cannonball concretions are large spherical concretions, which resemble cannonballs.
 These are found along the Cannonball River within Morton and Sioux Counties, North Dakota, and can reach 3 m in diameter.
 They were created by early cementation of sand and silt by calcite.
 Similar cannonball concretions, which are as much as 4 to 6 m in diameter, are found associated with sandstone outcrops of the Frontier Formation in northeast Utah and central Wyoming.
 They formed by the early cementation of sand by calcite.
 Somewhat weathered and eroded giant cannonball concretions, as large as 6 m in diameter, occur in abundance at "Rock City" in Ottawa County, Kansas.
 Large and spherical boulders are also found along Koekohe beach near Moeraki on the east coast of the South Island of New Zealand.
 The Moeraki Boulders, Ward Beach boulders and Koutu Boulders of New Zealand are examples of septarian concretions, which are also cannonball concretions.
 Large spherical rocks, which are found on the shore of Lake Huron near Kettle Point, Ontario, and locally known as "kettles", are typical cannonball concretions.
-Cannonball concretions have also been reported from Van Mijenfjorden, Spitsbergen; near Haines Junction, Yukon Territory, Canada; Jameson Land, East Greenland; near Mecevici, Ozimici, and Zavidovici in Bosnia-Herzegovina; in Alaska in the Kenai Peninsula Captain Cook State Park on north of Cook Inlet beach and on Kodiak Island northeast of Fossil Beach;
+Cannonball concretions have also been reported from Van Mijenfjorden, Spitsbergen; near Haines Junction, Yukon Territory, Canada; Jameson Land, East Greenland; near Mecevici, Ozimici, and Zavidovici in Bosnia-Herzegovina; in Alaska in the Kenai Peninsula Captain Cook State Park on north of Cook Inlet beach and on Kodiak Island northeast of Fossil Beach.
+This type of concretion is also found in Romania, where they are known as trovants.